-With a modern recruitment software, you can send automated emails with an interview appointment that automatically sink with your work calendar.
+With modern recruitment software, you can send automated emails with an interview appointment that automatically sinks into your work calendar.
 That way you’ll save valuable time going back and forth to arrange a suitable time slot for all your candidates.

 Automated resume parsing and screening